Repositories Quick Setup Guide

 Now that you have a repository, you need to prepare it for use by the programming team.

-4. Select Write to allow all members of the frc6506/CORE (the main programming team) team to write.
-Don’t worry about admins, organization admins already have access to everything.
+Writeto allow all members of thefrc6506/CORE(the main programming team) team to write.
+Don’t worry about admins, organization admins already have access to everything. - Click the green

 You can now clone the repository to your computers and use it to manage files and versions.
 See the index for help getting started with git/GitHub on your local computer and FRC coding.